Abstract-AA/Spotifree-CLI/README.md

 ## 📦 Installation

-To install the dependencies

-First, in a system with Bash, run the foolowing:
+First, to install the dependencies run the foolowing in a system with Bash:

 ```bash
 sudo apt install yt-dlp mpv                 # Debian/Ubuntu